 - The student has a significant cognitive disability and is eligible for special education services under IDEA.

-- The student is in an alternate curriculum aligned with Wyoming’s academic standards and is participating in the state’s alternate accountability assessment, PAWS-ALT.
+- The student is in a curriculum aligned with Wyoming Content and Performance Standards – Extensions (WyCPSE) and is participating in the state’s alternate accountability assessment, Wy-ALT.